RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### Reassurance

 Tell the member their situation is normal and acceptable.
+For example:

-|Listener:|It's OK for you to feel bad after you were rejected twice.{:.chat}
+|Listener:|It's OK for you to feel bad after you were rejected twice.
+{:.chat}

+Or:

-|Listener:|Many people have great difficulty deciding whether to leave the country they grew up in.{:.chat}
+|Listener:|Many people have great difficulty deciding whether to leave the country they grew up in.
+{:.chat}

 ### Optimism